ryanschiang/chatgpt-export/README.md

 # chatgpt-export

-Simple script to format and download ChatGPT conversations to markdown files
+Simple script to format and download ChatGPT conversations to markdown and JSON files.

 ## Usage

+### Markdown

 - Copy file contents of `exportMarkdown.min.js`
+- Paste into the browser console
+### JSON

+- Copy file contents of `exportJSON.min.js`
-- To save ChatGPT conversation, paste into the browser console
+- Paste into the browser console
 ## Limitations

 This is a trivial implementation as ChatGPT currently does not support sharing or exporting conversations.
 It may break with future changes.